jonathanpan777/GeneticsGame/README.md

-# Ecosystem-2
+# Ludum Dare Jam

-Work-in-progress update to my Ecosystem Simulation video: https://youtu.be/r_It_X7v-1E Currently reimplementing everything to support a larger world.
+Code behind 72 hour game jam project.
+Prompt "Keep it Alive".
+Idea is to have the player try to keep their gene alive in a simulated population of monsters.